opentelekomcloud-docs/software-repository-container/umn/source/faqs/troubleshooting/why_does_the_docker_pull_command_fail_to_be_executed.rst

 **Solution**:

--  If you trust the server, skip certificate authentication.
-Specifically, manually configure the container engine startup parameters using either of the following two methods.
-Replace *Image repository address* with the actual SWR repository address.
+-  If you trust the server and skip certificate authentication, manually configure the startup parameters for the container engine using either of the following methods (use the actual image repository address):

    -  Add the following configuration to the **/etc/docker/daemon.json** file.
 If the file does not exist, manually create it.
 Ensure that two-space indents are used in the configuration.